Understanding light and its properties in physics

 Spectrum White light is polychromatic, containing several colors.

-Behavior Both particle-like (photons) and wave-like depending on the experiments.
+Behavior Both particle-like (photons) and wave-like depending on experiments.

-Absorption Colors absorb different wavelengths, influencing the perceived color.
+Absorption Colors absorb different wavelengths, influencing perceived color.

-Thermal Emission A hot object emits in the infrared, with temperature thresholds affecting the emitted spectrum.
+Thermal Emission A hot object emits in the infrared, temperature thresholds affecting the emitted spectrum.

-Light, as a physical phenomenon, plays a crucial role in our understanding of the world.
-This article delves into the properties of light, its wave-like and particle-like nature, as well as its practical applications.
-Understanding light also means grasping fundamental concepts such as wavelengths and how it interacts with matter.
+As a physical phenomenon, light plays a vital role in our understanding of the world.
+This article examines the properties of light, its wave and particle nature, as well as its practical applications.
+Understanding light also involves grasping fundamental concepts such as wavelengths and how it interacts with matter.

 Nature of Light

-Light can be defined as a visible electromagnetic wave perceivable by the human eye, propagating at a speed of about 300,000 km/s in a vacuum.
-Its behavior is determined by two complementary aspects: that of a wave and that of a particle, represented by particles known as photons.
+Light can be defined as a visible electromagnetic wave to the human eye, propagating at a speed of about 300,000 km/s in a vacuum.
+Its behavior is determined by two complementary aspects: that of a wave and that of a particle, represented by particles called photons.
 This duality makes light a fascinating subject of study in physics.

 The Electromagnetic Spectrum

 Visible light is only a small part of the electromagnetic spectrum, which also includes radio waves, infrared, ultraviolet, and many others.
-At the end of the spectrum, red light has the longest wavelength (around 620-750 nm) and the lowest frequency, while violet light, at the other end, has a shorter wavelength and a higher frequency.
+At the edge of the spectrum, red light has the longest wavelength (about 620-750 nm) and the lowest frequency, while violet light, at the other end, has a shorter wavelength and a higher frequency.

 Properties of Light